 Communication with fieldwork sites (new or existing) for placement is the responsibility of the Academic Fieldwork Coordinators (AFWCs).
 Students are encouraged to provide the AFWCs with information about potential sites that are not included on the Fieldwork Site database, including contact information.
 Students may NOT contact sites directly to arrange or request their own fieldwork placements.
-Doing so can put a student at risk of losing the opportunity for placement at those sites, which may delay their participation in fieldwork.
+Doing so can put a student at risk of losing the opportunity for placement at those sites, which may delay their participation in fieldwork and completion of the program